 Can You Still Sue Under Florida PIP Law?

 The answer is: Yes, according to Florida PIP law, you can still sue the other driver under certain circumstances.
 Specifically, you can sue the other driver if your medical expenses exceed the $10,000 covered by PIP.
 You can also sue if your injuries are disfiguring or likely to cause permanent disability or both.
 In many states there is only the injury requirement, making Florida more generous.
 As you have no idea how much your medical bills may amount to, you should contact a lawyer right after the accident, even if you think PIP will cover all of your costs.
-Your lawyer can also help you deal with issues from your insurance company.
+A personal injury law firm with extensive PIP experience can help address disputes with your insurance company.

 If you have good bodily injury insurance you can avoid ending up in court if another driver elects to sue you for damage.
 Many of these cases are settled out of court, although a lawyer is still necessary to get the best settlement possible.
 Never agree to a settlement quickly or on the spot; some insurance companies will pressure you to agree to one right after the accident so that you don’t get the full amount you might be entitled to.
 This is less common in No-Fault states but still happens.